fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 	Interval metav1.Duration `json:"interval"`

 	// The interval at which to retry a previously failed reconciliation.
-	// When not specified, it defaults to the Interval value.
+	// When not specified, the controller uses the KustomizationSpec.Interval
+	// value to retry failures.
 	// +optional
 	RetryInterval *metav1.Duration `json:"retryInterval,omitempty"`